ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 5   | [Azul Prime VM](https://www.azul.com/products/prime)                                   | 17.0.7      |x86_64
 6   | [Eclipse OpenJ9 VM](https://www.eclipse.org/openj9)                                    | 17.0.6      |x86_64

-For each JVM, the only specific tuning parameter was the initial heap size, typically set to 1m (e.g., -Xms1m), and the maximum heap size, which varies depending on the application category.
+For each JVM, the only specific tuning parameters were the initial heap size, typically set to 1m (e.g., -Xms1m), and the maximum heap size, which varies depending on the application category.
 However, within the same category of tests, these heap tuning flags remained the same.

 # Results

-- Present your measured power consumption data in the form of tables or figures.
-- Include plots that clearly visualize the power consumption trends across different programs and usage scenarios.
-- Discuss any noteworthy observations or patterns you observed during the experiments.
+This section contains measurement results for the application categories.

+Within each category, multiple measurements were taken, and the baseline was subtracted from each of them.
+The results were then aggregated using the arithmetic mean (average), and a margin of error was calculated based on a [confidence](https://en.wikipedia.org/wiki/Confidence_interval) interval for each group.
+This error score is depicted in each bar plot.

+To enable a high-level comparison of overall power consumption scores across all the categories and JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was calculated.
+This serves as an informative metric for assessing relative power consumption.

 ## Off-the-Shelf Applications

-This section contains measurements for a set of off-the-shelf applications (i.e., software applications that are readily available).

-Minimum configurations were performed for each application, primarily to enhance the database connection pools.
+Minimum configurations were performed for each web-based application (Spring and Quarkus), primarily aimed at enhancing the database connection pools.

 ### Spring PetClinic Application